tweag/python-monorepo-example/README.md

 When you are satisfied with the result, approve the PR (with Github's semantical review) and move the card to Staging (see the README card).

-## Adding yourself as a new team member

-TODO

-If you have a specific academic background, say so.
-Avoid writing down a skill that says just "Haskell" or "Nix".
-Write whatever you feel like.
-The idea is that visitors get to understand what specifics you bring to the team and perhaps even get an idea of the kind of person you are.
-Maybe you have a knack for technical writing, or are a bug sleuth that's pretty good at baking cookies too.

-Be sure to install [git lfs](https://git-lfs.github.com/) on your machine before adding your picture.
-Git lfs "replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git.".
-If the picture is correctly tracked by git lfs, you _should not_ see an image preview in your PR.

 ## Implementation details

 ### Build process